akakream/noisifier/README.md

-# noisify
+# noisifier

-Add noise to your dataset
+Add label noise to your dataset

 ## Environment